Xueta: Les gramalletes

 The gramalleta or sambenet (sanbenito) was a tunic that individuals condemned by the Inquisition were forced to wear as punishment.
 The decorations on the gramalleta indicated what crime its bearer had committed and the punishment imposed.
 Once the autos-da-fé were over, a painting was created of the convicted heretic wearing the gramalleta and the name of its bearer was included in the painting.
-In the case of Majorca, these were exhibited publicly in the cloister of St. Domingo to perpetuate and exemplify the record of the verdict.
+In the case of Mallorca, these were exhibited publicly in the cloister of St. Domingo to perpetuate and exemplify the record of the verdict.

 Because of the deterioration of this public display, the Supreme Inquisition ordered its renovation on several occasions in the 17th century.
 The matter led to conflict because of the presence of a great number of lineages, some of which coincided with those of the nobility, but finally in 1755 the order was carried out, surely because it was now restricted to the renovation of sambenets after 1645, and that the lineages thus implicated in Judaic practices were limited strictly to Xuetes, not the broader range of people prosecuted at an earlier date.
 The sambenets were to remain exposed until 1820, when a group of Xuetes assaulted and burned St. Domingo.

 In the same year, 1755, in which Faith Triumphant was republished, another work was published as well, the Relación de los sanbenitos que se han puesto, y renovado este año de 1755, en el Claustro del Real Convento de Santo Domingo, de esta Ciudad de Palma, por el Santo Oficio de la Inquisición del Reyno de Mallorca, de reos relaxados, y reconciliados publicamente por el mismo tribunal desde el año de 1645 (The relation of the sanbenitos that have been placed, and renovated this year of 1755, in the cloister of the royal convent of Santo Domingo, of this city of Palma, by the Holy Office of the Inquisition of the Kingdom of Majorca, of defendants relaxados, and reconciled publicly by the same tribunal from the year 1645), to insist on the necessity of not forgetting, despite the active opposition of those affected.